 Mack McCormack - Vice-President email@example.com

 Mack's interest in things automotive began at age 16 when he restored a 1956 Austin-Healey 100/4.
 During college he sold the Healey and got hooked on Minis, an addiction that persists to the present.
 Mack first got into racing in the 80's with EMRA, but then the demands of a career put motor racing on the back burner.
-In 1998 Mack joined SCCA and have been extremely active in Flagging & Communications.
-Mack has just stepped down as the Flag Chief for the New England Region, but is currently the Divisional Administrator for F&C for the Northeast Division of the SCCA.
-During the last ten years, in addition to SCCA Regional , National and Runoffs events, Mack has participated as a Marshal in numerous pro events including IMSA, CART, Grand Am and Formula 1.
+In 1998 Mack joined SCCA and has been extremely active in Flagging & Communications.
+Mack was the Flag Chief for the New England Region, and has recently stepped down as the Divisional Administrator for F&C for the Northeast Division of the SCCA.
+During the last fifteen years, in addition to SCCA Regional , National and Runoffs events, Mack has participated as a Marshal in numerous pro events including IMSA, CART, ALMS, Grand Am and Formula 1.
 Since his retirement a few years ago, he has restored a 1966 Mini Cooper to vintage specs and has returned to vintage racing with VRG, SVRA, and VSCDA.
 While restoring his car, he also participated as a tech inspector for SVRA.
+He also participates as an instructor for the VRG Driver's School and as a member of the VRG Driver's Committee.
 Mack believes that VRG has a bright future in the vintage motor racing scene in the “greater northeast”.
 He aspires to the VRG vintage racing philosophy and believes that his previous experience is an asset to VRG as a member of the Board of Directors.

 Mark Palmer - Secretary firstname.lastname@example.org